MSFT-SMT-ACCELERATORS/APC-Demo-App/Demo-App/README.md

 # APC-Demo-App

-The Leaves Banking App is a demo application showcasing the capabilities of Azure Programmable Connectivity (APC) in the context of a micro-loan service.
+The 'Leaves Bank App' is a demo application showcasing the capabilities of Azure Programmable Connectivity (APC) in the context of a micro-loan service.
 Designed to operate with any mobile operator supporting APC's network APIs, this app emphasizes anti-fraud features leveraging Network APIs.

 ## Features